tiagocabralborelli/ARG-Sentinel/README.md

 ![](https://www.sharp.com/health-news/images/Fight_antibiotic_resistance_HN1168_iStock_1164653737_Sized.png)
 # ARG-Sentinel
 Antimicrobial resistance is one of the most important threats of our century.
 In the next few decades, non-treatable bacterial infections will take thousands of lives over the world.
 Thus, scientists have been working on ways to developt/find novel antibiotics as well as surveillance strategies.
 This is my and my colleagues' contribution to understanding how antibiotic resistance genes (ARGs) spread.
-We are using search tools to find antibiotic resistance genes in bacterial genomes collected in Brazil either from a local hospital or deposited on NCBI.
+We are using search tools to find antibiotic resistance genes in bacterial genomes collected in Brazil either from a local hospital or previously deposited on NCBI.

 # Tools and their purposes
 - [Python](https://www.python.org/) e [Biopython](https://biopython.org/) -> Deal whith data biological data